Jsinclaire/coding_challenge_jeremy/readme.txt

 Run the first console - IMPORTANT -> run this command first:
 -npm run start

+ Note: The highest token-value accounts by parent_program_subtype printing will be displayed in the first console after the accounts have stopped coming trough.

 Run the second console - IMPORTANT -> run the command in a second console - to start simulating a blockchain node, and stream data updates continuously:
 -npm run create-stream